-If you’ve ever browsed AliExpress, you may have noticed that some of the prices are cheap — in some cases suspiciously so.
-But as with many other platforms on the internet, there are bad actors who misuse AliExpress for nefarious purposes.
+If you’ve ever browsed AliExpress, you may have noticed that some of the prices are cheap — in some cases suspiciously.
+However, as with many other platforms on the internet, some bad actors misuse AliExpress for nefarious purposes.
+So, is AliExpress legit?

-The truth is that AliExpress doesn’t actually sell goods, it just provides an e-commerce platform on which third parties can sell their products.
+The truth is that AliExpress doesn’t actually sell goods.
+It provides an e-commerce platform on which third parties can sell their products.
 Thus, AliExpress has created a buyer protection program to help you receive the quality products you purchased.

 We’ll walk you through what makes AliExpress safe to use, some common AliExpress scams, and how to stay safe while online shopping by using the best password managers and other cybersecurity tips.